5a5a8/Python_Practice_Projects/README.md

 ## CrateDay
 A bit of a joke project which calculates the amount of time until the next crate day.

+## CryptoJournal
+Keep encrypted journals and sync with Dropbox.

 ## DeckWorkout
 Creates workouts similar to the 'deck of cards' workout.